Diagnosing and Treating Carotid Occlusive Disease

 • Computed tomography (CT) scans

-Depending on the extent of the stenosis, the treatment plan may begin with medications to treat the underlying causes:
+Depending on the extent of the blockage, the treatment plan may begin with medications to treat the underlying causes:

 • Antihypertensives for high blood pressure